Metalefs/Swagger-Scaffold-Typescript/README.md

 ## Configuration

 To fully customize file generation, you can create a `swaggerstruct.config.json` file in your project directory.
-This configuration file gives you control over how the generated files are named, how HTTP method-specific prefixes are applied, and what file extension to use for the scaffolded files.
+This configuration file gives you control over how the generated files are named and how HTTP method-specific prefixes are applied for the scaffolded files.

 ### Available Configuration Options